ForgeOps 2025.1

 ldif-importer

-component uses the DS Docker image, so a separate Docker is not required to be built.
+component uses the DS Docker image, you don’t need to build a separate Docker image.
 The requiredldif-importer

 scripts are mounted to theldif-importer